mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ![](07.png)

 When all parameters on either side are removed, the component will draw a jagged edge on that side.
-This is completely okay as not all scritps require inputs or produce values on the other output:
+This is completely okay as not all scripts require inputs or produce values on the other output:

 ![](08.png)